exzhawk/disk_treemap/README.md

 **Analyze an ordinary computer**

 1. Run `disk-treemap <Paths to analyze>`

 1. After `listening 127.0.0.1:8000` appearing, open browser and navigate to http://127.0.0.1:8000 .

 **Analyze a remote Linux server, view on the local machine**

 1. Run `disk-treemap <Paths to analyze> --host 0.0.0.0`.

-   If bandwidth between the server and the local machine is limited, try to install `
+   If bandwidth between the server and the local machine is limited, try to install optional dependencies and append `--compression` to command above to enable compression.

 1. After `listening 0.0.0.0:8000` appearing, open browser on the local machine and navigate to http:
    //<IP address of the server>:8000 .

 **Analyze a remote Linux server without external accessible IP, view on the local machine**

 1. Run `disk-treemap <Paths to analyze> --scan_only`

 1. After process exit without error.
 There should be a file named `size_tree.json` in the current directory.
 Copy the file to local machine using `rsync` or other tools.

 1. Run `disk-treemap` in the directory where the copied file located.

 1. After `listening 127.0.0.1:8000` appearing, open browser and navigate to http://127.0.0.1:8000 .

 **Install and analyze an Android phone with Termux**

 1. Install Termux https://termux.com/

 1. Install Python and pip in Termux https://wiki.termux.com/wiki/Python

 1. Install disk_treemap via pip: `pip install termux`

 # TODO

 * Provide more visualization.
 Icicle/flame, sunburst maybe.

 * Use NTFS USN Journal to speed up scanning on Windows.